Filter Content

 Members of the College community who would like to support our students through sponsorship of Presentation Ceremony Book Prizes (each prize is valued at $50) are warmly invited to do so.
 Donations are tax-deductible.
 For more information or to make a donation towards the cost of subject prizes recognising academic success, please click here: Book Prize Donation.

-Mrs Janelle Lecinski
+Janelle Lecinski

 Deputy Principal